Global Learning: The Future Ain’t What It Used To Be

 Determining how to measure learner progress for something as dynamic as global learning can feel overwhelming.
 Like with more traditional approaches to learning, students need to demonstrate subject matter knowledge but they also need to show trickier to measure cognitive skills like critical thinking, non-cognitive skills like empathy, and behaviors such as collaboration.
 That’s a lot to stay on top of!

 Thankfully, technology can step in again to help us out with some of the heavy lifting by integrating whatever applications make the most sense for a particular learning project, personalizing pathways for individual learners, and tracking everything along the way.
 Solutions like IntelliBoard, which harnesses the mountains of data inside your learning management system (LMS) and translates it into actionable reports and analytics for education communities and institutions, can go a long way toward unlocking the true potential of students in global learning projects and beyond.
-(If you’re interested in learning more about ways to get powerful insights from your LMS’s data, check out IntelliCon.).

 Global learning produces skills employers want and the world desperately needs.
 The question isn’t whether we as educators should incorporate global learning into modern instructional design, it’s how can we do a better job at it.
 In this increasingly globalized world, we have a shared future and a shared responsibility; and that future truly ain’t what it used to be.